World Snooker Championship 2024 FAQ

 For the two table set up, Table One are the higher numbered seats and Table Two are the lower numbered seats.
 The Crucible has five doors which lead you to the seating areas – Blue, Orange and Red are for Table One, Red, Purple and Green are for Table Two.

 Row A is the front row and normally sells quickly.
 Row P is the furthest row back, but even then it’s not a huge distance away from the tables due to the way that the theatre is set up.
-The seating plan (as shown from the TV view) is here:
+The seating plan (as shown from the TV view) is here, complete with all ticket prices also.

 I am a wheelchair user.
 What is the access like?